 I’m always looking for ways to create an earth-friendly and more sustainable home.

 In the digitally enlightened age, we really have no excuse for ignorance.
 We’re more aware than ever of our lifestyle’s impact on the planet.
 What’s more, it’s easier than ever to see how the decisions that we make as consumers can impact on the planet we share.

 Unless we pull together to do our bit, the late Stephen Hawking suggested that we could render the planet uninhabitable within a century.
 In fact, UN experts predict that we have just 11 years left until the climate change we have brought about becomes irreversible.
-In light of this, we all want to make a better world for our children and future generations, and the best place to start doing this is at home.
+In light of this, we all want to make a better world for our children and future generations.
+Of course, the best place to start doing this is at home.

 You want to make a more sustainable home.
 And, the great news is that you don’t have to go from top to bottom making expensive renovations.
 In many instances, you can actually save money.
 Here we’ll go through a few key locations in your home and how they could be way more sustainable and eco-friendly.

 Okay, let’s start by taking a look inside your fridge.
 What do we have here?
 Hopefully, nothing packaged in non-recyclable plastics or polystyrene foam.
 When these wind up in landfill, they can leach harmful microplastics into the ocean, endangering fish, birds, and other marine life.
 Unless we mend our ways there will be more plastic than fish in the ocean by 2050.

 Unfortunately, single-use plastics like food packaging can be hard to avoid, so supermarkets are rarely the best choice for sustainable shoppers.
 Try farmers’ markets or plastic-free food stores online.
 Check out Shop Naturally for some great resources for zero-waste food shopping.